 One of my class assignments for my music theory course, a movement from a Clementi piano sonatina arranged for string quartet, was chosen to be performed in class.
 In the first two years as an oboe major, I played in the Symphonic Wind Ensemble and Varsity-Civic Band.
 I even played recorder with an early music group called Collegium Musicum.
 All three ensembles gave concerts on campus as well as occasional out-of-town engagements.
 For a full account of my stint with the Singing Hoosiers, read my blog entitled, On the Road with Cliff.

-There was this exchange, referred to as “the Time Speech,” which I, personally, enjoyed doing.
-“Hey, Pledge, what time is it?” one of the actives would ask us.
+There was this exchange, referred to as “the Time Speech,” which I, personally, enjoyed doing, being the alliteration aficionado that I am.
+“Hey, Pledge, what time is it?” one of the actives would ask one of us.
 ‘Dear Sir, I am deeply burned and mortified by the fires of unhallowed shame, but the circumstances are such that the tremulous tintinnabulations that temper the time-telling tones of my tinny timepiece render it errant, Sir.
 However, to estimate as nearly as possible to that divine computation given to us by the United States Astronomers, through baffling methods and procedures which are far above my mental powers, Sir, I would approximate the time to be thirty-two ticks and twenty-three tocks past the hour of 5, Sir!’
 You see, I haven’t forgotten it.
 I have no idea who created that, but I love it.